Protect Your License And Future By Fighting DWI Charges

 Being arrested for driving while intoxicated (DWI) can come with serious consequences, so it is important that if you have been arrested, you consult an experienced attorney as soon as possible.
 Depending on the severity of the DWI charge, these consequences can vary.

 I can help you.
 At the Law Office of Michael A. Schillinger, Esq., I provide aggressive criminal defense advocacy against DWI charges throughout New York and Long Island.
-I can answer your questions about your charges and help you feel confident about how to proceed through the legal system.
+I can answer any questions you may have about your charges and help you feel confident about proceeding through the legal system.
 It doesn’t have to be intimidating; call my firm today for help.

 Common DWI Charges

-Driving while ability impaired by alcohol or drugs: This charge, while less severe than some of the other DWI charges, can still mean significant consequences for an individual.
-Depending on your circumstances, driving while impaired, a violation of the Vehicle and Traffic Law, can lead to jail time, fines, mandatory alcohol programs, and license suspensions.
+Driving while ability impaired by alcohol or illegal or prescription drugs: This charge, while less severe than some of the other DWI charges, can still mean significant consequences for an individual.
+Depending on your circumstances, driving while impaired, a violation of the vehicle and traffic law, can lead to jail time, fines, mandatory alcohol programs and license suspensions.

 Driving while intoxicated after having consumed alcohol or drugs: A person may be charged with DWI as either a misdemeanor or a felony.
 If this is the first time you’ve been arrested for DWI, it is likely you’ll be charged with a misdemeanor.
 However, DWI is not only a misdemeanor charge.